 Bitcoin was created in 2009 shortly after the 2008 economic recession.
 The seismic events of 2008 had revealed a new concern for centralized financial systems and out of this grew the first truly decentralized peer-2-peer cash system: Bitcoin.
 This network was supposed to be able to simply send financial transactions and the value they hold to one another without the need for any centralized authority.
 The Bitcoin network would inherit its infrastructure from the community of miners that ran and verified its transaction, and get its security from cryptographic means.

 It was this cryptographic element that also interested some users to see Bitcoin as a store of value, as a comparable virtual gold.
 Today this is how we know Bitcoin; it now sets the bar and trends for the entire cryptocurrency market with a total market capitalization of over $840 trillion.
-Bitcoin also famously has no leader, instead, it is a mysterious figure known as Sitoshi Nakomoto, a riddle yet to be solved by the community.
+Bitcoin also famously has no leader, instead, it is a mysterious figure known as Satoshi Nakomoto, a riddle yet to be solved by the community.
 You can find the Bitcoin white paper online written by Satoshi that sets out the core principle of how this technology works.

 What Is the Bitcoin Network?

 You can imagine the Bitcoin network as a big order book full of transactions, or a ledger.
-Users can send amounts of Bitcoin to other users on this ledger by using a specific address, just like with a traditional bank transaction.
+Users can send large amounts of Bitcoin to other users on this ledger by using a specific address, just like with a traditional bank transaction.
 But where a bank transaction is sent to the centralized network of that bank to be verified, Bitcoin is sent to the decentralized Bitcoin ledger.
 This is how funds are sent to users.

 Miners make up an additional important part of this decentralized network as they provide the physical infrastructure for this platform to run on.
 Once they have verified the transactions and sorted them into blocks, users know that the funds they are sending and receiving are secure, and this is what creates a functioning financial network.
 These miners then receive rewards for completing this process in BTC which results in more BTC being added to the overall supply.

-Bitcoin is famous for being the antagonist to the modern-day inflationary financial system.
-Although it originally sought to act as a per-2-peer cash system it now seems to be more of an investment than a tool to send money to one another without the need of a centralized authority.
+Bitcoin is famous for being the antagonist of the modern-day inflationary financial system.
+Although it originally sought to act as a per-2-peer cash system it now seems to be more of an investment than a tool to send money to one another without the need for a centralized authority.
 Many now perceive Bitcoin’s primary function as a hedge on inflation in traditional economies for example, with some others seeing it as simply a long-term investment.